Alesis M20

 The ADAT Optical ports and ADAT Sync jacks on the back of the M20 use the exact same format as all previous ADAT models use, even when in Type II mode, so M20s may be combined in a system with all existing ADAT-format recorders.
 The M20 will send out 20 bits per track on its ADAT Optical output, and is capable of dithering its 20 bits to 16 bits on the ADAT Optical port for higher fidelity when received by Type I machines.
 M20s, ADATs, and ADAT-XTs all may be linked together into a single system using the same 9-pin DSUB ADAT Sync input and output cables ADATs have always used.
 You can record on the M20 in Type II mode at the same time other ADATs in the system are recording in Type I mode.
 Note, however, that Type II tapes can’t be played back in Type I-only machines.

-Built-in SMPTE/EBU time code synchronization
+Built-in SMPTE/EBU time code synchronisation

 The Alesis M20 is designed for use in professional time code applications.
 Time code, MIDI, word clock, and video reference in and out jacks are all built into the back panel, so you don’t need to purchase any optional cards or external boxes for a complete chase-lock system.
 For location recording and post-production applications, a new read/write SMPTE/EBU time code track allows discontinuous time code to be printed onto a special subcode area of the tape without using up a track, so different sections of tape can be uniquely identified without having to manually change offsets from the built-in sample accurate ABS time code of the ADAT format.
-The Alesis M20 has a built-in SMPTE/EBU time code reader/generator that can operate at any time code frame rate (30 FPS and 29.97 FPS drop or non-drop, 25 FPS, and 24 FPS) and can synchronize at any of the industry-standard sample rates (48 or 44.1kHz, plus pull-up and pull-down rates).
+The Alesis M20 has a built-in SMPTE/EBU time code reader/generator that can operate at any time code frame rate (30 FPS and 29.97 FPS drop or non-drop, 25 FPS, and 24 FPS) and can synchronise at any of the industry-standard sample rates (48 or 44.1kHz, plus pull-up and pull-down rates).

-With this internal chase-lock synchronizer, you need only a set of XLR cables to synchronize the Alesis M20 to time code.
+With this internal chase-lock synchroniser, you need only a set of XLR cables to synchronise the Alesis M20 to time code.
 You can use the M20’s MIDI IN jack to receive MIDI Machine Control (MMC) commands from a sequencer or other controller without external converter boxes.
 The M20 can even read and write 100 namable location points to the data section at the head of the tape.
 Also, any slave ADATs or ADAT-XTs you connect to the M20’s SYNC OUT jack will follow the M20 wherever time code or MMC commands tell it to go: no BRC or AI-2 is needed.

 Total control from the front panel